It’s all about the coffee

 Creating the Perfect Coffee Ice Cream

 - Don’t be tempted to use semi-skimmed or skimmed milk please – whole milk makes much better custard!
-The addition of milk powder may seems strange, but it does enhance the creaminess.

 - Vanilla sugar is so easy to make.
 Simply add one or two vanilla pods into a pot of caster sugar and let it infuse for at least a day.
 I’ve experimented and find that 50 grams of sugar is the optimum amount.
 If you have a sweet tooth, do add more!